Complexity in multi-qubit and many-body systems: Complexity in Many-body Systems

 The TBRE is a more physically motivated model tailored for systems where only two-body interactions are relevant — a situation common in realistic quantum systems.
-It has a structured basis where the Hamiltonian includes random matrix elements only in the subspace of two-body interactions: \beq H = \sum_i \epsilon_i c_i^\dagger c_i + \alpha \sum_{i < j, k < l} V_{ijkl} c_i^\dagger c_j^\dagger c_k c_l \eeq This framework allows for the study of localization in Fock space, the suppression of eigenstate thermalization, and the controlled transition between many-body ergodic and MBL-like behavior.
+It has a structured basis where the Hamiltonian includes random matrix elements only in the subspace of two-body interactions: \beq H(\alpha) = \sum_i \epsilon_i c_i^\dagger c_i + \alpha \sum_{i < j, k < l} V_{ijkl} c_i^\dagger c_j^\dagger c_k c_l, \eeq where the diagonal part consists of a series of uncorrelated random energy values, $\epsilon_i$ chosen from a uniform distribution and the interaction parameters, $V_{ijkl}$ are drawn from a Gaussian distribution.
+The parameters of the random distributions are chosen such that the one-body spacing, $\Delta_1=\langle \epsilon_i-\epsilon_{i-1} \rangle$, is set to unity and the interaction matrix elements represent an appropriately sparse GOE matrix.
+The correlated sparsity is due to the two-body nature of the interaction where only those matrix elements between two basis vectors of Fock space are nonzero, which differ by at most two occupation numbers.
+This framework allows for the study of localization (as $\alpha\to 0$) in Fock space, the suppression of eigenstate thermalization, and the controlled transition between many-body ergodic ($\alpha \langle V \rangle\gg\Delta_1$) and MBL-like behavior.
 The deformed TBRE allows further control over the interplay between single-particle structure and interaction-induced complexity.
-According to our present results corroborating our previous ones in~\cite{Jacquod2002} we see a markedly different parametric behavior in the scaling of the interactions strength, $\alpha$ with respect to the size of Fock space, $N$ in case of spectral and eigenstate statistics. \onecolumngrid
+According to our present results corroborating our previous ones in~\cite{Jacquod2002} we see a markedly different parametric behavior in the scaling of the interactions strength, $\alpha$ with respect to the size of Fock space, $N$ in case of spectral and eigenstate statistics.

+As a result, Fig.~\ref{fig:TBREm} show the scaling of the data as a function of $\alpha$ keeping the number of particles, $n$ (Fig.~\ref{fig:TBREm}) fixed.
+In principle the $n$ and $m$ dependence is a lot more complicated as discussed in details in~\cite{TBRE}, but for the dilute limit of $m\gg n$ both scaling exponents are in good correspondence with the ones given in~\cite{TBRE}, $\alpha^{\ast}\sim 1/n(m-n)$. {We believe further investigation should clarify the details.}